engigeer/Plugin_picohal/README.md

   - Works with stackable relay shields

 #### Shield I/O:
+Arduino I/O connected to similar function RP2040 pins.

 In addition, there are plug headers for the following:
  - Two buffered 5V output signals for Neopixels or other I/O